 - Social distancing in waiting rooms, at all contacts, appointments and examinations

 - Wearing a mouth mask is mandatory

-- Only the patient is allowed to be present at the examination, appointment, surgery or procedure
+- Only the patient and partner are allowed to be present at the examination, appointment, surgery or procedure

 - A PCR test will always be carried out prior to oocyte retrieval and during any procedure under general anaesthesia